 “Face Matter” Opening Goes Virtual…and you won’t want to miss it

 The Cultural Arts Council of Douglasville/ Douglas County (CAC) celebrates artists of color in the “Face Matter” exhibit, to remain on display January 11-February 25.
-After much consideration, to maintain the best safety decision for the community, the CAC presents its opening reception with a virtual experience.
+After much consideration, to maintain the best safety decision for the community, the January 30th reception will not longer take place.
+The CAC presents a virtual experience of the exhibit instead of an opening reception.
 But no attention will be spared as the Arts Council presents a new experience to the viewers, one which digs deeper to explore the messages behind the artwork.
 Tune into the CAC social media platforms to experience the exhibit the week of January 11 as the CAC offers a new way of bringing entertainment and illumination in honor of Black History Month.

 Not only has the CAC sat down for in-depth interviews with the artists to showcase personal motivation behind the artwork, but the Arts Council reaches out to the community to hear reactions of the artworks as well.
 This multi-layered experience truly encompasses what the arts can mean in our world, exploring artists’ intentions and even the active change the artwork brings directly to the lives of the people viewing the work.
 Don’t miss the chance to view the work and have your own in-person or group tour until the exhibit ends on February 25.